FrasseP123/API-experiments/Main/README.md

 Please download all the files and folders in the “main” folder, download Visual Studio Code.
 Put all document’s files in one folder and open with Visual Studio Code.
 Use Liver Server when run the code in the browser.

 ## Contributors and who is responsible
 Frans, Siri and Yulu are contributors to the project.
 All audio files are recorded by us.
-Despite Annyang's skeleton, all codes are developed by us.
+All codes built upon Annyang’s examples are made by us.
+Ref: https://www.talater.com/annyang/    https://github.com/TalAter/annyang